Tedby141/Tedby141/README.md

 Art by this person -> https://pin.it/6gWan5wKs

 # HELLO!
-I'm Tedby or Derek!!
-(Or Avery)
+I'm Tedby or Egg!!
+(Or Derek)

 <sup>I'm a chronically online PonyTown player, which is likely where you found this..
 Ohhh..
 Hello..</sup>

 <sup>As you can see, I'm 18!
 I'm agender + agenderflux.
-I'm neurodivergent and a mentally ill + mentally disordered person, so be like, patient with me?.
+I'm neurodivergent and a mentally ill+disordered person, so be like, patient with me?.
 Sorry this is so buns this is the first time i'm making something like this umm excuse my horrid shit eurghh.... 💛💛💛</sup>

 <sup>Some basic info, which is like i don't know, dni's and byi's ok? ok! <3<3</sup>